 - 1. Teachers will explain assessment outlines and marking criteria. - 2.
-All assessment tasks will be completed during school lessons with appropriate equipment provided by the teacher. - 3.
+Assessment tasks will either be completed during school lessons with appropriate equipment provided by the teacher or students will be required to work on the task at home and in study sessions. - 3.
 Every KLA will have a series of formal and informal assessments. - 4.
 The assessment may include assignment work, practical tasks, research tasks, class presentations, performances, group work and examinations. - 5.
 Students will receive 2 weeks' notice for all assessment tasks. - 6.
-Students will receive a grade, a mark and a comment (where appropriate) for each item of assessment in conjunction with the course performance descriptors as per the NESA ARC website. - 7.
-If a student requires an extension of time for an assessment task, they must supply a letter of request from their parent/guardian at least one week prior to the due date of the task to the Curriculum Coordinator and an extension time may be considered. - If a student request exceptional circumstances such as Illness and misadventure which results on the student not being able to complete course requirements, a formal 'Misadventure Form' must be obtained from reception and submitted to the Curriculum Coordinator accompanied by a letter from the parent/guardian. - 9.
+Students will receive a grade, a mark, a rank and a comment (where appropriate) for each item of assessment in conjunction with the course performance descriptors as per the NESA ARC website. - 7.
+If a student requires an extension of time for an assessment task, they must supply a letter of request from their parent/guardian at least one week prior to the due date of the task to the Curriculum Coordinator and an extension time may be considered. - 8.
+If a student requests exceptional circumstances such as Illness and misadventure which results in the student not being able to complete a course requirement, a formal 'Misadventure Form' must be obtained from reception and submitted to the Curriculum Coordinator accompanied with relevant evidence of the illness or misadventure. - 9.
 Late submission of assessment tasks will be penalised by a deduction of 10% per day late. - 10.
 Parents of students who fail to complete assessment items shall be notified in writing using the relevant 'N Determination Award' warning letter. - 11.
 If a student fails to submit any assessment task after receiving two 'N Determination Award' warning letters.
 They will be awarded an 'N' Determination".
 If a student receives an 'N' Determination' in a Stage 6 course, the course will not be recorded on the Record of School Achievement or Transcript of Study.